 - For high resolution melting analysis, specific amplification is essential.
 Therefore, primer concentration should not be too high.
-Suitable concentrations of PCR primers range from 0.1 to 0.3 $\mu$ M (final concentration in PCR).
-The recommended starting concentration is 0.2 $\mu$ M each. - Design PCR primers that have annealing temperatures around 60°C and produce short amplicons (100-250 bp).
-Use a software package like Primer3 (http://frodo.wi.mit.edu) or LightCycler® Probe Design Software 2.0 for designing the primers.

-A Only use primers that have been purified by HPLC.
+Suitable concentrations of PCR primers range from 0.1 to 0.3 $\mu M$ (final concentration in PCR).
+The recommended starting concentration is 0.2 $\mu M$ each. - Design PCR primers that have annealing temperatures around 60°C and produce short amplicons (100-250 bp).
+Use a software package like Primer3 (http://frodo.wi.mit.edu) or LightCycler® Probe Design Software 2.0 for designing the primers. - Only use primers that have been purified by HPLC. - The optimal primer concentration is the lowest concentration that still results in a high rate of amplicon yield with a low CP and adequate fluorescence dynamics for a given target concentration.